-At 100 Year Lifestyle we have always embraced lifelong learning.
+At 100 Year Lifestyle we have always embraced lifelong learning, or education for the long run.
 We recognize the many values of continuing to learn throughout your life.
 This month, April, as America enjoys the Boston Marathon, we’re going to take a closer look at education for the long run.
 In this article we’re going to take a deep dive into your brain on learning—what actually happens to our brains and our bodies when we learn.

 Neuroscience and Neuroplasticity